evelinakireilyte/Pacman/README.md

 ## Controls and Instructions

-- Launch the game
+- Launch the game.
-- Click the Start button to start the game
+- Click the Start button to start the game.
-- Click Reset button followed by Start button to reset the game and start a new one
+- Click Reset button followed by Start button to reset the game and start a new one.
-- Click Mute button to mute the music playing in the background
+- Click Mute button to mute the music playing in the background.
 - Use left, right, up and down arrow keys on your keyboard to control Pac-Man movement direction.
-- Avoiding ghosts, collect maze pieces and fruit to earn points
+- Avoiding ghosts, collect maze pieces and fruit to earn points.
 - Observe the current score, top score and the number of lives remaining in the display at the top of the grid.

 ## Game Brief:

-- Build a grid based game in 9 days
+- Build a grid based game in 9 days.
-- Create a one-player game against the computer, Pac-Man vs four ghosts
+- Create a one-player game against the computer, Pac-Man vs four ghosts.
-- Design a maze with restricted zones, dots and cherries
+- Design a maze with restricted zones, dots and cherries.
-- Create four randomly moving ghosts
+- Create four randomly moving ghosts.
-- Create player controlled Pac-Man
+- Create player controlled Pac-Man..
-- Design logic for winning and losing
+- Design logic for winning and losing.
-- Display score and number of lives on the screen
+- Display score and number of lives on the screen.
-- Include separate HTML, CSS and JavaScript files
+- Include separate HTML, CSS and JavaScript files.
-- Deploy the game
+- Deploy the game.

 ## Technologies Used: